How to Install WordPress on Ubuntu 24.04 LTS with Nginx and PHP-FPM

 define( 'DB_HOST', 'localhost' );

-Visit this WordPress Salt Generator and copy the generated lines.
+Visit this WordPress Salt Generator and replace the salts in wp-config.php with the generated lines:

 define('AUTH_KEY', 'your unique phrase');